stevenrjanssens/dfreproject/paper.md

 The final reprojected frame is normalized by this footprint.

 ## Coordinate Transformation
 In this section we describe the coordinate transformation using the Gnomonic projection.
+Please note that we include an additional shift of 1 pixel to handle the fact that python is 0-based.
 We will be using the following definintions for values:

 $x,y$ - pixel values